 This is largely an issue of personal preference - and may be better answered after starting at Northeastern.
 Some of our students like to bring their computer with them to the library and to class - some prefer a desktop in their residence hall room.
 Consider holding off your computer purchase decision until you begin classes and have a better feel for your studying preferences.
 All residence hall rooms, the library, and most classrooms and lounges are wired for Internet access via an Ethernet card.
 Wireless access is available throughout campus.

 Windows 7?
-Windows XP?
+Windows 8?
 Vista?
 Apple OS X?
 Linux?
 Again, it is a matter of personal preference.
 The vast majority of the computers in our engineering computer classrooms and open laboratories run Windows 7.
 However, Apple owners can seamlessly transfer files between systems.
-A few engineering applications run natively only on Windows, but an Apple user could opt to use our Windows labs for those specific applications or a Windows emulator such as VMware fusion or Apple's Parallels.
+A few engineering applications run natively only on Windows, but an Apple user could opt to use our Windows labs for those specific applications or a Windows emulator such as VMware fusion or Apple's Parallels (both of which are available free through the MyNEU portal).

 The major software packages utilized during the first year are Microsoft Office, AutoCAD, Microsoft Visual C++, MATLAB, an e-mail client, virus protection, and a web-browser - all of which are available via the university network from a lab or classroom workstation.
 It is not required for students to own any of this software.